NEU-DSG/mhs-etl/README.md

 git clone https://github.com/NEU-DSG/mhs-etl
 ```

-Navigate to the directory and install the requirements:
+Navigate to the directory and install the requirements (in a Python virtual environment if you'd like):

 ```
 pip install -r requirements.txt